cmu-lib/dhlg/pages/pages-root-folder/getting-hired/job-market-advice.md

 This page comes by courtsey of [Matthew Hannah's](https://github.com/m-n-hannah) GitHub page [Digital Humanities and the Job Market](https://github.com/m-n-hannah/Digital-Humanities-Job-Market/blob/master/index.md) as of August 2019.

 ## About
-A small collection of resources for navigating the academic job market with an eye toward Digital Humanities or Digital Scholarship positions.
-This is an ongoing collection begun in Fall 2019 for ILS 695: Introducing Digital Humanities, taught at Purdue University, but I will be adding to this page over time.
+This a small collection of resources for navigating the academic job market with an eye toward Digital Humanities or Digital Scholarship positions.
+This is an ongoing collection begun in Fall 2019 for ILS 695: Introducing Digital Humanities, taught at Purdue University by Matthew Hannah.

 ### Things to Apply to in Grad School
 - [HASTAC Scholars](https://www.hastac.org/initiatives/hastac-scholars)